 In addition to understanding the characteristics of genocide, another important educational component is the identification of the various stages of genocide.
-In 1996, Gregory Staton, then president of Genocide Watch, presented a paper to the U.S. State Department called The 8 Stages of Genocide.
+In 1996, Gregory Stanton, then president of Genocide Watch, presented a paper to the U.S. State Department called The 8 Stages of Genocide.
 Using the Rwandan Genocide as its primary model, it outlines eight distinctive stages that occur before, during, and after a genocide.
-Preventive measures are included within each stage so that activists and the international community may learn ways which to help prevent genocides before they occur.
-The eight stages and their preventive measures are as follows:
+Preventive measures are included within each stage so that activists and the international community may learn ways in which to help prevent genocides before they occur.
+Stanton ultimately expanded his list, which now includes two additional stages.
+The ten stages and their preventive measures are as follows:

 This stage is characterized by the promotion of an “us and them” attitude with the “them” referring to a minority group or groups that somehow differs from the majority.
 While the majority of cultures have distinctions between various ethnic groups, strict classification can be harmful to a given society.
 This stage is especially harmful in dual-fragmented societies such as Rwanda whose population is mostly comprised of only two ethnic groups.
 The main preventive measures include introduction of universalistic institutions that transcend ethnic or racial divisions.
 Promotion of common religion or language is key to preventing harmful classification.
 This search for common ground is vital to early prevention of genocide.